domengabrovsek/github-actions/README.md

 # github-actions 🤖

-Here are my GitHub Actions that I reuse in other repos to send messages regarding updates to my Telegram bot. 📱
+GitHub Actions that I reuse in other repos to send messages regarding updates to my Telegram bot. 📱

 ## Setup 🔧